Special Report on Emphysema and Chances of a Cure and Survival

 - Protect yourself from cold air.
 During cold weather wear a soft scarf or a cold-air mask — available from a pharmacy — over your mouth and nose to warm the air that's entering your lungs.
 For the same reason, breathe through your nose because cold air can cause spasms of the bronchial passages.

 - Maintain good nutrition.
 A well-balanced diet gives your body the nutrients it needs for energy, for building and maintaining cells, and for regulating body processes.
 Work toward and maintain a desirable body weight.
 Being overweight requires more oxygen and can interfere with breathing (Editor's Note: so lose weight ASAP.
 If you're underweight, achieving a healthy weight may increase your strength.
 When the effort to eat is taxing, you may need to eat smaller meals more frequently.
 Some people are helped by eating their larger meal earlier in the day and avoiding lying down after meals.
 Choosing soft, easy-to-digest foods such as yogurt, rice, baked potatoes, and baked chicken or fish also may help.
 Fruits with high vitamins like cantaloupe and tangerines are also good.
-Herbs can also be helpful.
+Some natural herbs can also be helpful.

-Coping with Emphysema and Breathing Exercises
+Coping with Emphysema and Deep Breathing Exercises

 To perform this type of breathing exercise, take these steps: